MinecraftCitiesNetwork/democracycraft-wiki/docs/general-guides/governmentpay.md

 ## Level 5: $25/15 minutes

-This level within the pay structure consists of *Base rate of Government employees.
+This level within the pay structure consists of base rate of government employees.
 A small amount of responsibility, no management, and no governance.
-Little-to-no work required off the server*.

 - Police Officer
 - Recruit